NOVEL NOSHES: Book Club Menu Ideas

 –Book Bites Book Club of Forestville, Connecticut: Blueberry Coffee Cake, Blueberry Muffins, Wild Maine Blueberry Jam

-(see our recipe for ONE THOUSAND WHITE WOMEN in The Book Club Cookbook)
+(see recipe for ONE THOUSAND WHITE WOMEN and more in The Book Club Cookbook)

 –Wednesday Afternoon Lunch and Book Club of Northern San Diego, California: Buffalo burgers, Indian succotash, Country Chicken Stew, mixed field green salad with goat cheese, homemade bread, chocolate cake